iagardi/Calculator/README.md

 # Calculator

-A calculator using HTML, SCSS and JS
+A calculator using HTML, SCSS and JS.
+Includes E2E tests using Cypress.

---Initial commit--

 #1 Commit: